Matt1479/TypeScript-Udemy/README.md

 useVehicle(v2);
 ```

-Type guards describes idea of checking if a certain property or method exists before you try to use it, or if you can do something with the type before you try to use it.
+Type guards describe the idea of checking if a certain property or method exists before you try to use it, or if you can do something with the type before you try to use it.

 Objects: `instanceof`, `in`